ryhq/mksc/README.md

 ## Building

-You can build the app for various platforms by using Flutterâs build commands:
+You can build the app for various platforms by using Flutter build commands:

 - For Android:
   ```flutter build apk```